Laura Fuentes

 Cook Time: 40 minutes mins

-Made with vegetables, chicken, broth, and a touch of cream, this chicken stew is hearty enough to fill you up without leaving you ready for a nap.
-It’s the kind of comfort food that makes you feel good.
+Made with vegetables, chicken, broth, and a touch of cream, this healthy chicken stew fills you up without leaving you ready for a nap.

 Print Pin